stemcelleconomist/michaelhaylock.github.io/_pages/papers.md

 **What's Trending in Difference-in-Differences?
 A Synthesis of the Recent Econometrics Literature** (with Pedro Sant'Anna, Alyssa Bilinski, and John Poe).
-2022.
+2022. *Conditionally accepted, Journal of Econometrics*
 <br/>
 <small>[ <a href="#/" onclick="visib('did-review')">Abstract</a> | [Draft][did-review-draft] ] </small>